lukehoban/es6features/README.md

 ```

 ### Promises
-Promises are a library for asynchronous programming.
-Promises are a first class representation of a value that may be made available in the future.
+Promises are libraries for asynchronous programming.
+Promises are first class representations of a value that may be made available in the future.
 Promises are used in many existing JavaScript libraries.

 ```JavaScript
 function timeout(duration = 0) {